nat6s/D2C-Skincare-E-commerce-Ingestion-and-Analytics-Pipeline/README.md

 Automated Retry Policies: Configured with robust handling exceptions to automatically retry tasks after an outage.

 Visual Visibility: Full access to status monitors through the Airflow Web UI dashboard.

-Plaintext
-[extract_raw_csv] ──► [transform_clean_data] ──► [load_to_mysql_warehouse]
- Step-by-Step Setup and Execution
-1. Prerequisite Environments
-Ensure your machine has the following foundational services running locally:

-Docker Desktop

-Git

-2. Dataset Positioning
-Download the raw spreadsheet asset from Kaggle (kaushalvyas16/d2c-skincare-e-commerce-analytics-dataset).

-Extract the archive zip file, rename the raw CSV sheet to skincare_dataset.csv, and move it directly into your local data/ folder directory.

-3. Deploying the Platform Architecture
-Launch the containerized environment using Docker.
-Open your terminal window inside your root project folder and run:

-Bash
-# Build custom images and spin up the environment in detached mode
-docker-compose up --build -d
-This single command automatically spins up the MySQL server, provisions the skincare_db schema, builds the internal target table layout from schema.sql, and launches the Apache Airflow portal.

-4. Running the Pipeline Engine
-Open your browser and navigate to the Airflow Interface at http://localhost:8080.

-Locate the pipeline named d2c_skincare_etl_pipeline.

-Toggle the DAG switch to Active and trigger the workflow manually (or let it run on its automated schedule).

- Analytical Data Intelligence
-Once the Airflow interface registers a successful workflow log trail, navigate to your database environment or query utility tool and run the scripts available inside sql/queries.sql to generate insights across these 5 business vectors:

-Category Volume Aggregations: Aggregates order velocities and overall margins across distinct product lineups.

-Skin-Concern Segments: Joins user demographics to skin targeting attributes to map consumer buying indicators.

-Marketing Channel Efficiency: Calculates specific customer acquisition value performance filtered via explicit HAVING threshold boundaries.

-Time-Series Revenue Vectors: Generates historical, chronological month-over-month performance trends.

-Geographical Window Groupings: Employs advanced window function mechanics (DENSE_RANK() OVER) to identify and isolate the top 3 high-value VIP patrons across individual regions.